 I plan nearly all my trips around major festivals as they provide such fantastic photo opportunities.
 People are more relaxed, often dressed up and are often in traditional gear, which is important for travel photography.
-They're always in good spirits and taking shots of themselves, which means they're very open to being photographed.

 Really great light exists twice a day,early morning and late in the day, but good light simply means that it's the best available for your subject.
 Assess light before approaching your subject and you'll also solve some common problems encountered when photographing people.
 For example, you can get them into the right light without actually moving them.
 As you ask for permission to take their picture, position yourself so their head will turn the way you want to enhance the light.

 Always ask permission of your subject (it's polite and how you'd expect to be treated) but before you do, prepare your camera so its ready to go: set focal length on the zoom lens to ensure the exposure is right by looking at the light on their face and in the background, then take the shot as quickly as possible.
 Don't waste time by photographing people who don't have nice light on them nor have a decent background, make all those assessments first.